AimableHonorable/alx-system_engineering-devops/0x01-shell_permissions/README.md

 * Script to switch
 * Script to print effective username of the current user
 * Script to print all groups the current user belongs to
+* Script to change the owner of a file